gabrocheleau/merkle-patricia-trees-examples/README.md

 ### Example 2b - Creating and looking up a branch node

-Creating a branch is a bit more complicated.
+Creating a branch node is a bit more complicated.
 For a branch to exist, we need to create a common path that eventually diverges.

-Notice how similar the following keys are (the bytes are what we should focus on):
+First, notice how similar the following keys are (specifically, look at the bytes):

 ```jsx
 console.log(Buffer.from('testKey'))